AlexCarusoFan4/WinyamaDroneYard/README.md

 ## Usage

 ### Prerequisites
-DroneYard depends on AWS, NPM, and Docker.
+DroneYard depends on AWS, AWS CDK, NPM, and Docker.

 ### Configuration
-Set your region in `sst.config.ts` the default is **ap-southeast-2**.
+Configure your AWS CLI client with your AWS Account.

+Ideally you will have AWSAdministratorAccess or an equivalent role.

 The stack can be configured in `awsconfig.json`, which is where you'll set instance types, whether to use a GPU, and the target memory/CPU requirements.